-- 5.144 Examples of restructuring services that the firm may be requested to undertake and which may give rise to a self-review threat include: - Providing preliminary general advice on the options and choices available to management or stakeholders of an entity facing urgent financial or other difficulties. - Undertaking a review of the business of the entity with a view to advising the entity on liquidity management or operational restructuring options. - Advising on the development of forecasts or projections, for presentation to lenders and other stakeholders, including assumptions. - Advising the entity on how to fund its financing requirements, including equity and debt restructuring programmes. - Participating in the design or implementation of an overall restructuring plan including, for example, participating in the preparation of cash flow and other forecasts and financial models underpinning the overall restructuring plan. - 5.145 The self-review threat arising from the provision of such services is particularly significant where, in relation to an audit engagement, it has potential to impact the firm's assessment of whether it is appropriate to prepare the entity's financial statements on a going concern basis.
-Where the firm has been involved in aspects of the preparation of a cash flow, a forecast or a financial model, it is probable that an objective, reasonable and informed third party would conclude that the firm would have a significant self-review threat in considering the going concern assumption. - 5.146 The self-review threat arising from the provision of such services is also particularly significant where the restructuring services are provided in respect of an audited entity and involve developing or implementing a restructuring plan to address the actual or anticipated financial or operational difficulties that threaten the survival of that entity as a going concern (an 'audited entity in distress'). - 5.147 The firm puts in place those safeguards that it regards as appropriate to reduce the threats to the integrity and objectivity of the firm and covered persons to a level where independence is not compromised.
-If the firm concludes that the threats arising from some or all of the restructuring services involved cannot be addressed by putting appropriate safeguards in place, it declines providing the service, or those parts of the service affected by those threats that cannot be adequately addressed. - 5.148 Where an entity in distress relevant to an engagement, is a listed entity that is not an SME listed entity (see paragraph 5.47), or a significant affiliate of such a listed entity, the restructuring services provided by the firm shall be limited to providing: - (a) preliminary general advice to an entity in distress; - (b) assistance with the implementation of elements of an overall restructuring plan, such as the sale of a non-significant component business, provided those elements are not material to the overall restructuring plan;
+- 5.110 The firm shall not provide restructuring services in respect of an entity relevant to engagement, where that service may give rise to a self-review threat in the course of a contemporary or future engagement unless it is satisfied that such threats can be reduced by appropriate safeguards to a level where independence is not compromised and that such safeguards have been put in place. - 5.111 The provision of restructuring services gives rise to a self-review threat where the restructuring services to be provided involve advice or judgments which are likely to be material to a contemporary or future judgment of the firm in relation to an engagement. - 5.112 Examples of restructuring services that the firm may be requested to undertake and which may give rise to a self-review threat include: - Providing preliminary general advice on the options and choices available to management or stakeholders of an entity facing urgent financial or other difficulties. - Undertaking a review of the business of the entity with a view to advising the entity on liquidity management or operational restructuring options. - Advising on the development of forecasts or projections, for presentation to lenders and other stakeholders, including assumptions. - Advising the entity on how to fund its financing requirements, including equity and debt restructuring programmes. - Participating in the design or implementation of an overall restructuring plan including, for example, participating in the preparation of cash flow and other forecasts and financial models underpinning the overall restructuring plan. - 5.113 The self-review threat arising from the provision of such services is particularly significant where, in relation to an audit engagement, it has potential to impact the firm's assessment of whether it is appropriate to prepare the entity's financial statements on a going concern basis.
+Where the firm has been involved in aspects of the preparation of a cash flow, a forecast or a financial model, it is probable that an objective, reasonable and informed third party would conclude that the firm would have a significant self-review threat in considering the going concern assumption. - 5.114 The self-review threat arising from the provision of such services is also particularly significant where the restructuring services are provided in respect of an audited entity and involve developing or implementing a restructuring plan to address the actual or anticipated financial or operational difficulties that threaten the survival of that entity as a going concern (an 'audited entity in distress'). - 5.115 The firm puts in place those safeguards to reduce the threats to the integrity and objectivity of the firm and covered persons to a level where independence is not compromised.
+If the firm concludes that the threats arising from some or all of the restructuring services involved cannot be addressed by putting appropriate safeguards in place, it does not provide the service.